High-Linalool Strains Perfect for Relaxing

 Lavender is the most famous flower with linalool and likely the first plant to come to mind when you think of aromatherapy.

 Linalool has been used medicinally by cultures around the world for more than 2,000 years.
 It is a popular natural remedy to relieve stress, reduce depression, combat insomnia, and improve sleep quality.
-In cannabis products, linalool may increase mental and physical relaxation.
+In cannabis products, the linalool terpene may increase mental and physical relaxation.

 Linalool is found in many places in nature, including lavender.
 But linalool appears in two forms (two isomers, to be scientific) and is found in more than 200 plants, including sage, rosemary, bergamot, lemon balm, rosewood, and birch trees.